-"The Parliament of England met on Sundays till the time of Richard II.
-The first law of England made for keeping Sunday, was in the time of Edward VI, about 1470."

-In Bishop Ely's book, written 1635, he says,
+The Parliament of England met on Sundays till the time of Richard II.
+The first law of England made for the keeping of Sunday, was in the time of Edward VI, about 1470.
+In Bishop Ely's book, written in 1635, he says,

-"in St. Jerome's days, the devout Christians did work on the first day of the week."
+In St. Jerome's days, the devoutest Christians, did work on the first day of the week.